lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 Any invalid tests (syntax errors etc) are skipped by default

 	ant -DtestDebug="true"

+**testDebugAbort** used with `testDebug` to check test cases

+Build will abort after scanning tests cases for errors, good for finding invalid test cases

+	ant -DtestDebug="true" -DtestDebugAbort="true"

 **testSkip** allows running tests which are flagged `skip=true` or prefixed with an `_` (which also disables a test)